parappayo/book-notes/teamwork/psych-of-prog.md

 # Concepts

+* "Mind your p's and q's" - a common manual typesetting error is to transpose letters
 * Accidental Complexity - not inherent to the problem being solved; can be mitigated with psychological change
+* Activity Vector Analysis - programmer personality test
-* Agile programming - can be thought of as "egoless teams"
+* Agile Programming - can be thought of as "egoless teams"
 * Amateur Programming (Hobbyists) - unlike professionals, amateurs typically control their own spec, write programs that only they themselves use, and have more control over their dev environment (tools, conventions)
 * Austrian Army - in the 19th century, saw success through hierarchical organization, soldiers are seen as interchangeable; this model is still imitated today but often a project team is more like an engine with parts that cooperate than a pyramid structure for ambitious individuals to climb
 * Authoritarian Team - work is organized and guarded by the appointed leader; seems warm and friendly, is fragile, team members don't need to get along with each other, just get along with the leader; groups in crisis tend to be more accepting of strong leadership but more impatient with perceived incompetent leadership
 * Bit-Picking - when management gets involved in technical implementation details; may come from a desire to be precise and mistaking precision for clarity
 * Blame-Analysis - find the person at fault for the problem; motivates people to hide the true cause
+* Bomb-Out - archaic operator term for a system panic
 * Card File - for securing punch cards, apparently
 * Chief Programmers - HD Mills suggested a programming team structured like a surgical team, with a surgeon and specialized assistants; Weinberg warns about this being a potentially dysfunctional model
 * Clarity / Readability - not just maintainability, also how well ideas are transmitted; limitations affecting clarity include hardware limits (memory, performance), language / tooling (work-arounds, boilerplate), programmer limits (mastery of the dev environment, misunderstandings), historical accidents, essential complexity; often these are past limitations, the code would have been written differently today and that may drive jr devs to resent sr staff